Money Matters

 Improve your customer experience

-By selling directly to customers, you can capture and analyze their data.
-This immediately puts you in an excellent position to meet the modern demand for a more tailored and personalized experience.
+When you’re selling directly to customers, you can capture and analyze their data, putting you in an excellent position to meet the modern demand for a more tailored and personalized experience.

 What are your best and worst sellers?

-Already, you are learning about what inventory to restock or edit away, and how to give customers what they want more or less of.
+Data-gathering, analytics, and AI tools will give you the answers.
+Already, you’re learning about what inventory to restock or edit away, and how to give customers more of what they want and less of what they don’t.

 Add more value through services